 Overall, it should be your goal as a parent to keep the environment where your children grow up as mold-free as possible.
 Keep your bathroom clean, clean baby bath toys regularly, and ensure your house is not in an unhealthy state to the best of your abilities.

 How To Clean Bath Toys Using The Dishwasher

-Make sure that your bath toys are fully dry after your dishwashing cycle before storing them away for the next bath.
+Make sure that your dishwasher-safe bath toys are fully dry after your dishwashing cycle before storing them away for the next bath time.

 How To Clean Bath Toys Using The Washing Machine

-Another way to clean bath toys weekly is to use your washing machine.
+Another way to clean bath toys likely is to use your machine with clean water.
 With kids, you might be doing laundry daily, so it shouldn’t be too hard to find a load of clothes to throw some bath toys in with.

-If the toys require a scrub after the hour has passed, use an old cleaning toothbrush or a dish scrub brush to scrub away any limescale build up.
-Rinse off the toys well and lay down on a dish rack or a towel to fully dry.
+If the toys require a scrub after the hour has passed, use an old toothbrush or a dish

 Rinse the toys properly and allow them to air dry.

 Disinfecting Bath Toys With Boiling Water

 Just as when you sanitize your baby bottles for newborns, you can boil bath toys to sanitize and disinfect bath toys as well.